 Oldest bars in Boston

 The Bell in Hand is charmingly named after its original owner’s trade, a retired Boston town crier named James Wilson, who opened the bar in 1795.
-However, Wilson’s tavern was in a different spot to its current location at Union and Marshall Streets, which opened in 1844.
+Its current location is different, however; it opened in 1844.
 The claim that Bell in Hand’s overseers retained its original 1795 bar with the move is likely to be correct.
 Some might wonder if the bar’s claim as the oldest tavern in America could be the result of too many strong ales.

-No amount of restoration could match The Green Dragon Tavern, near the Haymarket, to its boast of a 1654 birthdate.
-There has probably been a bar in Boston of that name since that date; it’s a common enough British name for a pub.
-But the original Green Dragon on the corner of Union and Hanover streets was torn down in the 1850s.
-This Green Dragon, on Marshall Street, is part of a small local chain of bars and dates only to 1993.
+The original Green Dragon Tavern may have been built in 1654, but it was torn down in the 1850s.
+The current Green Dragon, on Marshall Street, is part of a small local chain of bars and dates only to 1993.
 Who can blame them for co-opting the history of the name as part of its own story, when the original tavern is almost certainly the spot where Paul Revere set out for his midnight ride on April 18, 1775, to warn the militias at Lexington and Concord that the British troops were on their way to take their weapons stash.
 That’s certainly something worthy of a toast.

 Overlooking Copley Square from the Fairmont Copley Plaza Hotel, this bar isn’t as old as many in the city claim, but it has been a place to enjoy a well-made drink for well over a hundred years.
 Originally called the Copley Café, which opened in 1912 alongside the hotel, the room underwent several transformations over the years.
 The Copley Café became the Merry- Go-Round Bar in 1934, complete with a merry-go-round; in 1978, it was simply The Plaza Bar and Dining Room; then in 1996 it became The Oak Room and racked up considerable standing among Boston’s Back Bay set.
 Though seemingly clad in oak paneling, the plaster walls were actually a trompe l’oeil, merely giving the appearance of wood.
 In 2011, the Oak Room was gutted, leaving a similar feeling amongst its fans, but the stunning transformation into a bright, shimmering bar and lounge befits the hotel’s jazz age birth.